gojescore/timetable-clowns/STATE_OF_THE_GAME.md

   - keep input listeners flat and guard with “UI blocking” checks
 - School PCs / performance:
   - keep collision math simple and avoid expensive per-frame DOM
+- ⚠️ `GAME_ENDED` payload merge footgun:
+  - `endGame()` builds a payload and then spreads `...extra`
+  - if `extra` contains `winnerId/winnerName/winnerTeamId/leaderboard`, it can overwrite the computed fields
+  - safest pattern is: spread `...extra` BEFORE the required winner fields

 ---

 ## Next concrete tasks (recommended order)

-1) Teams-mode winner calculation:
-   - compute team totals
-   - fill `winnerTeamId` consistently
+1) Client end screen polish (Teams mode)
+   - bigger winner modal
+   - make winning TEAM extremely obvious (use `winnerTeamId`)
-   - update client winner banner to emphasize the team
+   - ensure “Back to lobby” is the only action

-2) Improve end-game payload completeness:
+2) Make `GAME_ENDED` payload “override-safe”
-   - always include winner fields even on time end (already done)
-   - optionally include `endedBy` / `winnerReason` etc.
+   - move `...extra` earlier so winner fields cannot be overwritten accidentally

-3) Expand leaderboard:
+3) Expand leaderboard UI
-   - include `teamId` in rows if you want to show it
+   - display `teamId` (or “Team A/B”) if you want
    - add columns you care about

 4) Optional: non-reload return-to-lobby flow